 Step 2 -

+Find an Eligible Contractor.
+The contractor will review your project with you, provide information about solar systems and assist you with your incentives application.
+CEFIA will pay the incentive directly to the Eligible Contractor, who passes the savings on to you by reducing the total system cost.
 As with any significant purchase, shop around when considering purchasing a solar system.
 Gather as much information as possible, check contractor references and obtain multiple quotes.

 Step 3 -